acticloud/malcom/README.md

 ## MalInstruction
-Base class for bookkeeping all the mal instruction metadata()
+Base class for bookkeeping information for the different types of MAL instructions metadata

 ## MalInstruction interface
 All MalInstruction sub classes must satisfy the following interface: